getodk/docs/docs/collect-forms.rst

 .. note::

-  - :formstate:`Sent` forms will not appear in the :guilabel:`Edit Saved Forms` list.
+  - `Sent` forms will not appear in the :guilabel:`Edit Saved Forms` list.

-  - :formstate:`Sent` forms, will be available for viewing in :guilabel:`View Sent Forms` list, along with the details which cannot be edited.
+  - `Sent` forms, will be available for viewing in :guilabel:`View Sent Forms` list, along with the details which cannot be edited.

-  - You may freely edit :formstate:`Saved` and :formstate:`Finalized` forms.
+  - You may freely edit `Saved` and `Finalized` forms.

 .. _uploading-forms: